Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Booragul recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Booragul has had minimal construction activity with two new dwellings approved annually on average over the past five years, totalling twelve.
-This low level of development reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
-It's important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Booragul has shown minimal construction activity with an average of 2 new dwellings approved annually over the past five years (totalling 13).
+This low level of development reflects the rural nature of the area, where housing needs are typically specific to local requirements rather than broad market demand.
+Notably, the small number of approvals can significantly impact annual growth and relativity statistics on an individual project basis.

-Booragul has shown less construction activity compared to Rest of NSW and national patterns.
-Recent development in Booragul has been entirely standalone homes, maintaining its rural nature with emphasis on space.
+Booragul's construction activity is significantly less than that of the Rest of NSW and is also below national patterns.
+Recent development in Booragul has been entirely comprised of standalone homes, maintaining the area's rural character with emphasis on space.
 Interestingly, developers are building more traditional houses than the current mix suggests (85.0% at Census), indicating continued strong demand for family homes despite density pressures.
-With around 413 people per approval, Booragul indicates a mature market.
+At around 367 people per approval, Booragul indicates a mature market.

-According to AreaSearch's latest quarterly estimate, Booragul is expected to grow by 440 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+According to the latest AreaSearch quarterly estimate, Booragul is expected to grow by 417 residents through to 2041.
+If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development